 European regasification terminals are located in Belgium, France, Greece, Italy, the United Kingdom, Spain and the Netherlands.

 ••• LNG Terminal Wilhelmshaven (LTeW) ••• Germany is planning to build a Floating Storage and Regasification Unit (FSRU) in Wilhelmshaven.
 This technology has the advantage of being less expensive and easier and quicker to implement than a land-based terminal.
+The project was abandoned due to lack of interest from investors.
+It was recently reactivated following Germany's desire to free itself from Russian imports.
 View more.

 SUPPLY IN SWITZERLAND